Have you ever wondered if LVS works in AWS? I can already say for certain that LVS-NAT works great - but what about LVS-DR and LVS-TUN?

 Using our own VPN instance we can successfully route traffic back to the client.
-I think this is actually pretty useful, the benefits of direct server return with the only drawback being that you need to manage your own VPN instance(s).
+I think this is actually pretty useful: the benefits of direct server return, and the only drawback is that you need to manage your own VPN instance(s).

-I also tested this scenario with the load balancer in the remote site instead but I had some issues.
-I was using pfSense for the remote VPN server and this proved difficult when dealing with packets from locally connected subnets appearing on the wrong interface.
-It seems to silently drop such packets, although this should still be theoretically possible when using another VPN server with appropriately relaxed settings.
-However, I decided that I didn't want to replace my pfSense box with a Linux router which I'd have known how to relax these settings on.
-With pfSense it was as though the equivalent of the Linux rp_filter was turned up so it wouldn't allow packets from local sources on the wrong interface, this will likely be true of other VPN Servers/Firewalls so you may need to investigate how to relax such settings if you plan to try this route.
+I also tested this scenario with the load balancer in the remote site instead, but I had some issues.
+I was using pfSense for the remote VPN server, and this proved difficult when dealing with packets from locally connected subnets appearing on the wrong interface.
+It seemed to silently drop such packets, although this should still be theoretically possible when using another VPN server with appropriately relaxed settings.
+However, I decided that I didn't want to replace my pfSense box with a Linux router, on which I'd have known how to relax these settings.
+With pfSense it was as though the equivalent of the Linux rp_filter was turned up so it wouldn't allow packets from local sources on the wrong interface.
+This will likely be true of other VPN Servers/Firewalls, so you may need to investigate how to relax such settings if you plan to try this route.

 LVS TUN 2 tiered application with a reverse proxy for the frontend across 3(or more) AZ's.